 "Let's resist the temptation to fall back on the same partisanship and pettiness and immaturity that has poisoned our politics for so long.
 Let's remember that it was a man from this state who first carried the banner of the Republican Party to the White House, a party founded on the values of self-reliance and individual liberty and national unity."– Barack Obama, referencing Abraham Lincoln in his 2008 victory speech at Grant Park in Chicago

-Ten years ago--on November 4, 2008--Barack Obama made history when he was elected the first black president in the United States.
+On November 4, 2008, Barack Obama made history when he was elected the first black president in the United States.

 Shielded with bulletproof glass on a stage at Grant Park in Chicago, Obama gave his victory speech to an estimated crowd of 240,000 people.

 Alexa Grant, who was 18 years old at the time, was in the crowd.
-She was interviewed by Slate for a story last year.
+She was interviewed by Slate for a story.
 Here’s how she remembered the speech:

 It was absolutely wild; there were so many emotions.
 There was a woman right next to me I’ll never forget.
 She was an older black woman, and she was all decked out in Obama stuff.
 All decked out, like she had stuff on her jean jacket, she had pins, she had photos on her.

 It was pretty cool, I’m not gonna lie.
 It was kind of surreal because the polls were fluctuating so much.
 And you know like when it’s a big crowd, you feel the emotion, you feel the hype.
 You feel like how everyone was so excited and how everyone was so hopeful.
 I was so young at the time.
 I was like fresh—fresh into college, fresh outta high school.
 At the time for a black man to be elected, it was huge.
 I just remember being like—holy cow, this is history.
 And I remember everyone was saying that around us too.